BioBoost/course_programming_from_base_to_ace/docs/24-defining-custom-classes/README.md

 Different from a normal local variable, an attribute also requires an **access modifier** to specify who can access the attribute.
 This can be any of the following:

-* `public`: anyone can access the attribute - depicted with a plus sign `+` in UML.
+* `public`: **anyone can access the attribute** - depicted with a plus sign `+` in UML.
-* `private`: only the class itself can access the attribute - depicted with a minus sign `-` in UML.
+* `private`: **only the class itself can access the attribute** - depicted with a minus sign `-` in UML.
-* `protected`: only the class itself or classes derived from this class can access the attributes - depicted with a hashtag `#` in UML.
+* `protected`: **only the class itself or classes derived from this class can access the attributes** - depicted with a hashtag `#` in UML.
-* `internal`: an internal attribute can be accessed by any code in the same assembly, but not from another assembly.
-In other words, internal types or members can be accessed from code that is part of the same compilation.
+* `internal`: **can be accessed by any code in the same assembly, but not from another assembly**.
+In other words, internal types or members can be accessed from code that is part of the same compilation (project).
+This is the default access modifier if none is specified in C#.
+There is no symbol for this in UML.

 ::: tip 🧱 Assembly
 An assembly is a `.dll` or `.exe` created by compiling one or more `.cs` files in a single compilation.
+This is typically mapped to a project in a solution.
 :::

 The **default access modifier for attributes, methods and classes** themselves in C# is `internal`.
 This means that if one does not specify an access modifier for the member it will be accessible from within all classes of the same assembly.
 This is an access modifier not found in many other object oriented programming languages.
 Most common access modifiers are `public`, `private` and `protected`.

 ::: tip 🔑 Explicit Access Modifiers
-It is good practice to always specify the access modifiers explicitly.
+It is good practice to **always specify the access modifiers explicitly**.
 The defaults are language dependant and not all programmers know them by heart.
 By explicitly specifying the modifiers, there can be no doubt.
 :::

 This leads to the following syntax template for adding attributes to a class: